danielsaidi/website_danielsaidi/collections/_posts/2023/2023-05-26-extending-documentgroup-for-ios.md

 }
 ```

-We can now use this extension to add more extensions that play well with SwiftUI.
+We can use this extension to add more extensions that play well with SwiftUI.
 For instance, we can add these functions to modify properties of the browser:

 ```swift
 public extension DocumentGroup {